-- 22. The Claimant submits that the wording of the Deed of Variation did not properly record her intention, or indeed the intention and/or understanding of the Four Charities to whom the Claimant circulated the draft Deed under cover of the letter dated 5 November 2007.
-Because only the residue was redirected, rather than all of Ellen's entitlement under Hilda's Will, the Property (subsequently agreed with HMRC to be worth £415,000 at the date of Hilda's death) remained within the charge to inheritance tax, thereby defeating the object of the exercise undertaken by the Claimant. - 23.
-In these circumstances it is submitted by the Claimant that the Deed of Variation can and should be rectified by the court in the proper exercise of its discretion.
+[22] The claimant submits that the wording of the deed of variation did not properly record her intention, or indeed the intention and/or understanding of the four charities to whom the claimant circulated the draft deed under cover of the letter dated 5 November 2007.
+Because only the residue was redirected, rather than all of Ellen's entitlement under Hilda's Will, the Property (subsequently agreed with HMRC to be worth £415,000 at the date of Hilda's death) remained within the charge to inheritance tax, thereby defeating the object of the exercise undertaken by the claimant.